RinkM/Odin9-TicTacToe/README.md

 Use React to design the game.
 Practice using Hooks and passing information through.

 ## Notes
-I wanted to go above and beyond with this one.
+I wanted to go above and beyond.
 Assignment calls for Javascript Vanilla, but I made this using React.
 Also, it's not just a TicTacToe game.
 It is also a Connect 4 game because it allows the player to change the size of the grid.
 It will also change the winning conditions when this happens.

 ## Things I learned
 * I got more practice with React.